Amiir25/Frontend/README.md

 # Simple Task Manager

-This is a simple responsive task manager web app which i built it for live screening exam for internship role at **Kuraz Technologies**. containing features of displaying existing tasks, adding new tasks, marking uncheked for finished tasks and deleting tasks that are not wanted any more.
+This is a simple responsive task manager web app which was built for online screening exam for internship position at **Kuraz Technologies**.

 ## Features